josemichaelrubio/java-angular-azure-notes/p1-requirements.md

 ## Recommended Stretch Goals

-- hit one endpoint from an external API (that neither of you wrote)
+- hit one endpoint from an external API
 - make your app aesthetically pleasing
 - assess your application for code quality (Sonar)